-j) During audit all College staff will:
+During audit all College staff will:

-- a) Evaluate objectively, be impartial and inspect without fear or favor. - b) Evaluate provision in line with frameworks, national standards or requirements. - c) Base all evaluations on clear and rigorous evidence. - d) Have no connection with the provider that could undermine their objectivity.

-- e) Report honestly and clearly, ensuring that judgments are fair and reliable. - f) Carry out work with integrity, treating all those they meet with courtesy, respect and sensitivity. - g) Try to minimise the stress on those involved in the audit. - h) Act in the best interests and well-being of service users. - i) Maintain purposeful and productive dialogue with those being audited and communicate judgments clearly and frankly. - j) Respect the confidentiality of information, particularly about individuals and their work - k) Respond appropriately to reasonable requests. - I) Take prompt and appropriate action on any safeguarding or health and safety issues in accordance with College policies. - m) When conducting interviews, internal auditors must explain that, if requested, they will make every effort to protect the origin of the individual's comments when using them to form judgments. - n) However, internal auditors should also make clear that in some circumstances, it may not be possible to guarantee the interviewee's anonymity.
-For example, other factors may make it easy to identify which individual has shared particular evidence. - o) Internal auditors also have a duty to pass on disclosures that raise safeguarding issues, and/or circumstances where serious misconduct or potential criminal activity or fraud may be involved. - p) Therefore, internal auditors should make it clear that it may not be possible to guarantee confidentiality if an interviewee raises an issue that internal audit are obliged to report.
+- Evaluate objectively, be impartial and inspect without fear or favor. - Evaluate provision in line with frameworks, national standards, or requirements. - Base all evaluations on clear and rigorous evidence. - Have no connection with the provider that could undermine their objectivity. - Report honestly and clearly, ensuring that judgments are fair and reliable. - Carry out work with integrity, treating all those they meet with courtesy, respect, and sensitivity. - Try to minimise the stress on those involved in the audit. - Act in the best interests and well-being of service users. - Maintain purposeful and productive dialogue with those being audited, and communicate judgments clearly and fairly. - Respect the confidentiality of information, particularly about individuals and their work. - Respond appropriately to reasonable requests. - Make prompt and appropriate action on any health and safety issues. - When conducting interviews, internal auditors must explain that, if requested, they will make every effort to protect the origin of the individual's comments when using them to form judgments. - Internal auditors should also make clear that in some circumstances, it may not be possible to guarantee the interviewee's anonymity.
+For example, other factors may make it easy to identify which individual has shared particular evidence. - Internal auditors also have a duty to pass on disclosures that raise safeguarding issues, and/or circumstances where serious misconduct or potential criminal activity is involved. - Internal auditors should make it clear that it may not be possible to guarantee confidentiality if an interviewee raises an issue that internal auditor is obliged to report.